leonlinsx/minimal-mistakes/_posts/2020-05-17-opco-finance.md

 **Takeaway**

-cFOs Elena Gomez and Kelly Steckelberg believe your sales pitch shouldn't be about covid, but about the bigger problem you're trying to solve for them
+CFOs Elena Gomez and Kelly Steckelberg believe your sales pitch shouldn't be about covid, but about the bigger problem you're trying to solve for them

 **Relevant for**